Jo-Pan/FlowLearn/README.md

 FlowLearn: Evaluating Large Vision-Language Models on Flowchart Understanding

+Flowcharts are graphical tools for representing complex concepts in concise visual representations.
+This paper introduces the FlowLearn dataset, a resource tailored to enhance the understanding of flowcharts.
+FlowLearn contains complex scientific flowcharts and simulated flowcharts.
+The scientific subset contains 3,858 flowcharts sourced from scientific literature and the simulated subset contains 10,000 flowcharts created using a customizable script.
+The dataset is enriched with annotations for visual components, OCR, Mermaid code representation, and VQA question-answer pairs.
+Despite the proven capabilities of Large Vision-Language Models (LVLMs) in various visual understanding tasks, their effectiveness in decoding flowcharts - a crucial element of scientific communication - has yet to be thoroughly investigated.
+The FlowLearn test set is crafted to assess the performance of LVLMs in flowchart comprehension.
+Our study thoroughly evaluates state-of-the-art LVLMs, identifying existing limitations and establishing a foundation for future enhancements in this relatively underexplored domain.
+For instance, in tasks involving simulated flowcharts, GPT-4V achieved the highest accuracy (58%) in counting the number of nodes, while Claude recorded the highest accuracy (83%) in OCR tasks.
+Notably, no single model excels in all tasks within the FlowLearn framework, highlighting significant opportunities for further development.

 ## Data Preparation
 We host the our dataset at HuggingFace [here](https://huggingface.co/datasets/jopan/FlowLearn).
 ```bash